AI Screenr

 FAQ: Automated Candidate Screening

-Automated candidate screening is the practice of running the first-round screening stage without a recruiter in the live loop.
-The automation covers: interview scheduling (replaced by async link sharing), interview delivery (voice AI conversation), knockout evaluation (configured rules checked during the interview), answer scoring (0–100 rubric across 8 default dimensions), report generation (structured output with evidence), and candidate ranking (shortlist sorted by score).
-Humans remain in the loop for the advance/reject decision, but the work of producing the scored shortlist is fully automated.
+Automated candidate screening means running the first-round screening stage without a recruiter present in real time.
+The automation handles: interview scheduling (replaced by async link sharing), interview delivery (voice AI conversation), disqualification checks (rules configured in advance and checked during the interview), answer scoring (0–100 across 8 default dimensions), report generation (structured output with evidence), and candidate ranking (shortlist sorted by score).
+Humans still make the advance-or-reject decision.
+But the work of producing the scored shortlist is fully automated.

 What parts of candidate screening can you safely automate?

-The narrow, high-volume, structured parts: scheduling, interview delivery, knockout evaluation, rubric scoring, report generation, and candidate ranking.
+The narrow, high-volume, structured parts: scheduling, interview delivery, disqualification checks, scoring, report generation, and ranking.
 These run better automated because consistency matters more than nuance.
-The parts that should NOT be automated: final hire decisions, culture-fit judgement calls, candidate relationship management, offer negotiation, and anything requiring organisational context.
-Scope the automation tightly — it should produce evidence, not decisions.
+What should NOT be automated: final hire decisions, cultural fit calls, candidate relationship management, offer negotiation, and anything that requires context about your organization.
+Keep the automation scope tight.
+It should produce evidence, not decisions.

 Can automated candidate screening make the final hire decision?

 No, and no responsible product should let it.
-The output of automated screening is a ranked shortlist with evidence — not a hire.
-Human judgement makes every advance/reject call using the scored report, transcript, and organisational context the AI does not have.
-The pipeline is designed for human-in-the-loop decisions: low-confidence scores are flagged, knockouts are surfaced (not auto-rejected), and evidence quality is labelled so humans know which scores are well-supported and which need review.
+The output of automated screening is a ranked shortlist with evidence, not a hire.
+Humans make every decision to advance or reject using the scored report, the transcript, and the context about your organization that the AI does not have.
+The workflow is designed for human-in-the-loop decisions: low-confidence scores are flagged, disqualification rules are surfaced (not automatically rejected), and evidence quality is labeled so humans know which scores are well-supported and which need review.

-Knockouts are configured at job setup — minimum experience, work authorization, salary range, language proficiency, geography, any role-specific hard requirement.
-During the interview, the AI asks directly for the relevant information and the knockout is evaluated against the candidate's answer.
-The report surfaces a triggered/not-triggered flag per knockout with the transcript evidence.
-Candidates are flagged, not silently rejected — the human recruiter makes the final call.
+Disqualification rules are set up when you configure the job: minimum experience, work authorization, salary range, language level, location, or any role-specific hard requirement.
+During the interview, the AI asks directly for the relevant information and the rule is evaluated against the candidate's answer.
+The report shows a triggered or not-triggered flag for each rule with transcript evidence.
+Candidates are flagged, not silently rejected.
+The human recruiter makes the final decision.

 Is automated candidate screening biased or unfair?

-Structured rubric-based screening with transcript evidence is substantially more defensible than recruiter phone screens with free-text notes.
-Every candidate answers the same core questions under identical conditions, every score is tied to a transcript quote with an evidence-quality label (Strong / Moderate / Weak / None), and confidence values indicate how well-supported each decision is.
-The biggest bias risk in hiring is interviewer variance — which automated screening removes by construction.
+Structured scored screening with transcript evidence is substantially more defensible than recruiter phone screens with free-text notes.
+Every candidate answers the same core questions under the same conditions.
+Every score is linked to a transcript quote with a quality rating (Strong / Moderate / Weak / None).
+Confidence values show how well-supported each decision is.
+The biggest bias risk in hiring is variance between interviewers, which automated screening removes by design.
 EEO documentation and audit defensibility both improve.

 Does automated candidate screening replace recruiters entirely?

-No — the recruiter role shifts up the value chain.
-First-round phone screening was the lowest-leverage recruiter activity; reclaiming that time lets recruiters focus on sourcing, pipeline development, offer negotiation, and candidate close — the stages where human relationship and judgement compound.
-Teams usually stop hiring the next recruiter they were about to, not lay off existing ones.
-See replace screening calls for the recruiter-ROI framing.
+No. The recruiter's role shifts to higher-value work.
+First-round phone screening was the lowest-leverage recruiter activity.
+Freeing up that time lets recruiters focus on sourcing, pipeline development, offer negotiation, and closing — the stages where human relationships and judgment matter most.
+Teams usually stop hiring the next recruiter they were about to hire, rather than laying off existing ones.
+See replace screening calls for the ROI view.

-What happens if the AI scores an answer wrong?
+What happens if the AI scores an answer incorrectly?

-Three safeguards: (1) every score links to the transcript quote that produced it, so errors are auditable; (2) per-dimension confidence values flag low-confidence scores for human review; (3) evidence-quality labels (Strong / Moderate / Weak / None) make it explicit when the candidate did not actually address the question.
-Recruiters review the scored report before advancing anyone — the automation surfaces evidence, humans check the judgement.
+Three safeguards prevent this from being hidden: (1) every score is linked to the transcript quote that produced it, so any errors can be checked; (2) confidence values per dimension flag low-confidence scores for human review; (3) quality ratings (Strong / Moderate / Weak / None) make it clear when the candidate did not actually answer the question.
+Recruiters review the scored report before advancing anyone.
+The automation surfaces evidence; humans check the judgment.
 Edge cases are visible, not hidden behind a single number.

-Strictly more information.
-A free-text note typically captures 3–5 sentences of recruiter impressions.
-An automated report captures: overall score, 4-point recommendation, 8 dimensional scores with rationales, transcript-evidence quotes per dimension, evidence-quality labels, per-dimension confidence, strengths/risks bullets, notable quotes, coverage breakdown of custom questions + knockouts + competencies, and the full transcript.
-Everything that was implicit in a recruiter's head becomes explicit in the report.
+It provides much more information.
+A free-text note typically captures 3 to 5 sentences of recruiter impressions.
+An automated report captures: overall score, 4-point recommendation, 8 dimensional scores with reasoning, transcript evidence quotes per dimension, quality ratings, confidence values per dimension, strengths and risks bullets, notable quotes, coverage summary of custom questions and disqualification checks and skills, and the full transcript.
+Everything that used to be in a recruiter's head becomes explicit in the report.

-Do candidates know they're being screened by AI?
+Do candidates know they are being screened by AI?

-Yes — explicit consent is captured before any recording begins.
-Candidates see a clear consent screen explaining that the interview is conducted by AI, what is recorded, how it is used, and who can see it.
+Yes.
+Explicit consent is captured before any recording starts.
+Candidates see a clear consent screen that explains the interview is conducted by AI, what is recorded, how it is used, and who can see it.
 They can decline, pause, or stop at any time.
-Transparency is a design constraint, not an afterthought — and it is required by GDPR for candidates interviewing from the EU.
+Transparency is a design requirement, not an afterthought.
+It is also required by GDPR for candidates interviewing from the EU.

-What integrates with automated candidate screening — ATSs, webhooks, sync?
+What does automated candidate screening integrate with — ATSs, webhooks, sync?

-AI Screenr is ATS-agnostic — it works alongside Greenhouse, Lever, Workable, Ashby, Teamtailor, Personio, Recruitee, Workday, BambooHR, SmartRecruiters, and any ATS that supports link sharing.
-Three integration paths: (1) link sharing — drop the interview link into the ATS auto-response, copy results back manually; (2) PDF export — attach scored reports to candidate records; (3) webhook / API — push scored reports and recommendations directly into your ATS candidate-field schema.
+AI Screenr works with any ATS.
+Verified integrations include Greenhouse, Lever, Workable, Ashby, Teamtailor, Personio, Recruitee, Workday, BambooHR, SmartRecruiters, and any ATS that supports link sharing.
+Three ways to integrate: (1) link sharing — put the interview link in the ATS auto-response and copy results back manually; (2) PDF export — attach scored reports to candidate records; (3) webhook or API — push scored reports and recommendations directly into your ATS candidate fields.
 No integration project is required to start.

 Start with 3 free interviews — no credit card required.